Porsche 911 GT3: 997 GT3 Cup S (2008–2010)

 Homologated on basis of the GT3 RS road car instead of the GT3 and destined for international FIA GT3 customer racing.
-Suspension components have been adopted from the GT3 RSR.
+Suspension components were adopted from the GT3 RSR.

 997 GT3 Cup 3.8 (2009–2013)

-Unveiled at the 2009 Frankfurt Motor Show and on 997.2 GT3 RS, the GT3 Cup features a new 3.8 litre engine with an output of 331 kW at 7,500 rpm and an 8,500 rpm redline.
+Unveiled at the 2009 Frankfurt Motor Show and based on the 997.2 GT3 RS, the GT3 Cup features a new 3.8 litre engine with an output of 331 kW at 7,500 rpm and an 8,500 rpm redline.
 Further changes include a 44 mm wider rear body, 15 mm lower front spoiler lip, an enlarged rear wing adopted from 911 GT3 Cup S measuring 1.70 m, new LED tail lights and a modified racing exhaust system.
 9.5Jx18 front alloy wheels with 24/64-18 Michelin racing tyres and 12Jx18 alloy wheels with 27/68-18 tyres, additional Unibal joints on the track control arms and front and rear sword-shaped anti-roll bars with seven position settings each, additional vent in the upper part of the front lid, steering wheel mounted Info Display with 6 switches.
 The car weighs in at 1160 kg.

 Deliveries began in the same year.
 The base MSRP of the European model was €149,850 (before tax).